Carpal Tunnel Syndrome Treatments

 What is Carpal Tunnel Syndrome?

-The “carpal tunnel” is formed by the bones, tendons, and ligaments that surround the median nerve.
 Since the median nerve supplies sensation to the thumb, index, and middle finger, and part of the ring finger, and provides motion to the muscles of the thumb and hand, patients will often notice numbness and weakness in these areas.
 Finger numbness or wrist pain may be most significant during the night, when it can actually awaken a patient from sleep.
 During the day, it may occur during any activities that involve bending of the wrist.

 Common Causes of Carpal Tunnel Syndrome

 Carpal Tunnel Syndrome usually occurs due to a combination of factors, stemming from a repetitive use and strain on the wrist ligaments.
 However, other diseases and conditions may predispose the development of carpal tunnel syndrome; these include heredity, pregnancy, diabetes, menopause, broken or dislocated bones, in the wrist, and obesity.